What Will People Say: Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 78%, based on 41 reviews, and an average rating of 7/10.
-The site's critics consensus reads: "What Will People Say? argues that institutional sexism starts at home -- and the results can be as powerful as they are difficult to watch."
-Metacritic gives the film a weighted average rating of 69 out of 100, based on 15 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 78%,based on 41 reviews, with an average rating of 7/10.
+The website's critics consensus reads, "What Will People Say? argues that institutional sexism starts at home – and the results can be as powerful as they are difficult to watch."
+Metacritic gives the film a weighted average rating of 69 out of 100, based on 15 critics, indicating "generally favorable" reviews.